 Improving digital channels can be tricky.
 Being aware of key objectives gives you a clear outline of a usage strategy to improve existing channels.
 Have a comprehensive plan outlined, as well as a method to address these changes within your organisation to ensure that employees are comfortable with, and understand any and all improvements.
 Additionally, make use of the resources that are already available to you, such as customer support and analytics to help identify key areas in which you need to improve, as well as ensure employee adoption.

 Within the survey, nearly three quarters, (73%) of respondents stated increased usage mobile would be a top priority.
-Mobile offers a level of flexibility that lends itself to greater levels of employee engagement.
-Remote workers and hard to reach employees are easier to access when mobile is introduced as a top option.
+An internal communication mobile app offers a level of flexibility that lends itself to greater levels of employee engagement.
+To communicate with frontline workers and remote workers is easier to access when mobile is introduced as a top option.
 Yet although 73% plan on increasing mobile use, it is also worth noting that roughly 40% of respondents rated mobile apps as ineffective forms of communication.
 Pointing to a need for overall mobile app improvement.
 Especially since today, over half of all internet usage done on mobile, compared to just 31% three years ago.

 Top tips to remember when trying to increase mobile app usage: